lexik/LexikFormFilterBundle/Resources/doc/provided-types.md

 Options:

 * `condition_operator`: this option allows you to configure the operator you want to use, the default operator is FilterOperands::OPERATOR_EQUAL.
-See the FilterOperands::OPERATOR_xxx constants for all available operators.
+See the FilterOperands::OPERATOR_xxx constants for all available operators (greater than, lower than, ...).
 You can also use FilterOperands::OPERAND_SELECTOR, this will display a combo box with the available operators in addition to the input text.

 ---
 **filter_number_range:**

-This type is composed of two filter_number types (left_number and right_number).
+This type is composed of two `filter_number` types (left_number and right_number).

 Parent type: _form_